 Executive Search in Brazil: How to Hire Senior Leaders in a Complex Market

 Brazil is one of Latin America’s most strategic leadership markets and also one of the most complex.
-Companies expanding or consolidating operations in the country quickly realize that hiring in Brazil is less about accessing talent and more about navigating regulation, culture, governance, and market volatility.
+Companies expanding or consolidating operations in the country quickly realise that hiring in Brazil is less about accessing talent and more about navigating regulation, culture, governance, and market volatility.

-This article outlines how Executive search in Brazil works at senior levels, what typically goes wrong, and how companies can de-risk leadership decisions in a demanding environment.
+This article outlines how executive search in Brazil works at senior levels, what typically goes wrong, and how companies can de-risk leadership decisions in a demanding environment.

 Executive Search in Brazil: Why the market requires a different approach